Safe driving tips

 National Road Safety Week

-Every year, more than 35,000 people are seriously injured and more than 1200 lives are lost on Australian roads.
+Every year more than 44,000 people are seriously injured and more than 1,200 people lose their life on Australian roads.

-Whether you are travelling for work, visiting friends, picking up the kids or going on holiday you can help make our roads safe by driving safely.
+Whether you are travelling from work, visiting friends, picking up the kids or heading off on holiday, you can help make our roads safer by driving so others survive.

 Driving safely means:

-- Moving over and slowing down when you see flashing lights or when passing emergency services, roadside assist and roadside workers.
+- Moving over and slowing down when you see red and blue lights when passing emergency services, and taking care when passing roadside assist and roadside workers

-- Protecting every life along the road including children, seniors and people with disabilities.
+- Protecting every life along the road including children, seniors and people with disability

-- Removing distractions and never using a mobile phone while behind the wheel.
+- Removing distractions and never using a mobile phone when behind the wheel

-- Not putting other people at risk by speeding, driving while tired or under the influence of alcohol or drugs.
+- Not putting others are risk by speeding, driving while tired or under the influence of alcohol and drugs

-Visit Towards Zero Together for more information about South Australia’s Road Safety Strategy.
+Learn more about South Australia’s Road Safety Strategy.